 Today the 'freedom of the city' has no real privileges and is instead regarded as an honour or award to men or women of note who have lived or worked in the city, and who are proud to be a part of the city's history by becoming freemen.

 Please telephone 0161 793 3618 or email email@example.com if you have any questions.
-You can download an application form below.
+You can complete an online nomination form below.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.